chubbyphp-legacy/chubbyphp-app-slim-skeleton/README.md

 ## Description

-A simple slim 3 skeleton
+A slim skeleton to build web applications (not apis) with authentication, crud, locale.

 ## Requirements